"D.R.A.W. School is an outstanding course! I highly recommend this course to every instructor no matter how long you have been instructing!"

 The D.R.A.W.
 School Instructor Training (DSIT) courses are the most comprehensive, advanced firearms instructor development courses available in law enforcement today.
-Time and again, law enforcement instructors from across the country who have attended DSIT comment on how much more they learned, actually practiced and mastered when compared to other well-known instructor schools they have attended.
+Time and again, law enforcement instructors from across the country who have attended DSIT comment on how much more they learned, actually practiced and mastered when compared to other well-known instructor development schools they have attended.
 They praise the "no nonsense" instruction as being far above anything they have learned on the state or federal level, in the military or from national and private training organizations.
-DSIT is a hybrid instructional methodology where instructors are able to understand how and why the body functions in certain ways, why this has an impact on every officer they train (male or female), and how to increase performance levels with incredible speed, accuracy and focus in less time.
+DSIT is a hybrid instructional methodology where instructors are able to understand how and why the body functions in certain ways, why this has an impact on every officer they train regardless of gender, and how to increase performance levels with incredible speed, accuracy and focus in less time.

 DSIT exposes many of the myths often taught in traditional firearms training and instructor schools and why such practices should be avoided.
 Along with better instruction, instructors identify how and why they can improve, and then master the practical skill sets needed to effectively train and mentor other officers.
 DSIT does not teach "cool" fads when it comes to firearms training.
 Rather, the D.R.A.W.
-School curriculum was developed and based on proven science.
+School curriculum was developed and based on proven and trusted performance science.
 It shows how to train the brain and body to rapidly execute physical and mental functions in high-stress situations that can be performed by any officer.

 There are two DSIT development courses.
 The Handgun Instructor course is a 5-day, 40-hour course and the Rifle Instructor* course is a 3-day, 24-hour course.
 Both instructor development and certification courses are designed to provide certified law enforcement instructors and officers with the necessary skills, training and knowledge required to correctly implement and teach the D.R.A.W.
 School curriculum, whether in person or in connection with the Online Training System.